farirpgs/fari-games/public/documents/fari-rpgs/breathless-srd.md

 ## Releasing a Gasp

-Want to release your own Gasp to the community ?
+Want to release your own Gasp to the community?

 Here's the format you need to use, then just send me the markdown text at https://farirpgs.com/#contact